panzerdp/dmitripavlutin.com/content/posts/073-for-of/index.md

 }
 ```

-Calling the iterator at each iteration is more expensive than by accessing the item by an increasing index.

-This detail is important in applications operating with large arrays and where the performance is critical.
+Calling the iterator at each iteration is more expensive than accessing the item by an increasing index.
+But this nuance is important in applications operating with large arrays and where the performance is critical.

-## 7. Conclusion
+## 8. Conclusion

-`for...of` is a gem because it can has the following properties:
+`for...of` is a gem because:

 1. It's concise
-2. It iterates iterables
+2. It accepts iterables, including arrays, strings, maps, sets, DOM collections
-3. It iterates array-like objects
+3. It accepts array-like objects
-4. You can apply destructuring on the iterated item
+4. The iterated item can be destructured in-place.

-`for...of` iterates arrays, maps, sets, plain objects (with the addition of `Object.entries()`), and DOM collections.

-*Would you iterate an array using `array.forEach()` or `for..of` statement?*
+*What is your preferred way to iterate array items?*